toptal/license-cop/README.md

 ### Repository Matcher

-The [`RepositoryMatcher`](app/repository_matcher.py) module is responsible for browsing a repository's file structure, detecting package descriptor files for a given platform and parsing them.
+The [`RepositoryMatcher`](app/repository_matcher.py) module is responsible for browsing a repository's file structure, detecting manifest files for a given platform and parsing them.
 The result is a list of dependencies.

 It works as follows: